E3SM-Project/polaris/docs/developers_guide/framework/visualization.md

 # Visualization

-Visualization is an optional, but desirable aspect of test cases.
-Often, visualization is an optional step of a test case but can also be included as part of other steps such as `init` or `analysis`.
+Visualization is an optional, but desirable aspect of tasks.
+Often, visualization is an optional step of a task but can also be included as part of other steps such as `init` or `analysis`.

-While developers can write their own visualization scripts associated with individual test cases, the following shared visualization routines are provided in `polaris.viz`:
+While developers can write their own visualization scripts associated with individual tasks, the following shared visualization routines are provided in `polaris.viz`:

 (dev-visualization-planar)=